Easy Refried Beans in a Slow Cooker

 1 small jalapeño, chopped (discard the seeds if you prefer less heat)

 1 bay leaf

 1. Several hours before: Sort, rinse, and soak the beans.
 Cover with plenty of fresh water (9 cups +).
 Let soak for 8 hours or so.

 Note: Soaking and changing water decreases problems with digestion.

 3. Place beans in a slow cooker, cover with water (2 in. above beans)

-4. Flavor the water with onion, garlic, jalapeño, cumin, red pepper flakes.
+4. Flavor the water with onion, garlic, jalapeño, cumin, bay leaf (remove after cooking), red pepper flakes.

 Note: If you are making refried beans, add salt after cooking as this will make the beans easier to mash, but if you want the beans intact add salt to the water before cooking.

 5. Cook beans in a slow cooker for 5-7 hours or so, until beans are tender.